Advertiser Disclosure

 Low Credit

-This reason likely needs no explanation, but if you currently have a low credit score, this will significantly decrease your odds of getting approved for the Chase Sapphire Preferred card, regardless of how large of a welcome offer you’re applying for.
+If you currently have a low credit score, your odds of getting approved for the Chase Sapphire Preferred card are much lower, regardless of how large a welcome offer you’re applying for.

 If you were recently denied for the Chase Sapphire Preferred card, or think you would be denied if you applied, then your main priority should be to improve your credit score.

-This one is very easy to overlook as Chase cannot send you marketing offers if you do not opt-in to receive them.
-If you want to limit the amount of snail mail you receive, you’re better off avoiding this, but if you want targeted offers mailed straight to you, you have to opt-in!
+This one is easy to overlook, as Chase cannot send you marketing offers if you do not opt-in to receive them.
+If you want to limit the amount of snail mail you receive, you’re better off avoiding this, but if you want targeted offers mailed straight to you, you have to opt in!

 Final Thoughts